sivasankarankb/pyfileshare/README.md

 Type in the IP address and port of the server machine.
 The address format is `http://ipaddress:portnumber`.
 The default port is `8080`.
 Double click on a file to download it to the pyfileshare directory.
-Saving files to other places will be implemented in the near future.

 For those of you who don't know what an IP address is, it looks like this:
 `192.168.1.110` - a sequence of four numbers, separated by dots.
 To get